iAbhishek91/learn-java/src/javaBasics/rdbms/SQLITE3.md

 # Exit or quit
 .quit
 .exit

+# switch on headers
+.headers on
 ```

 ## Limitation

 - datatype are not enforced on te column.
 - alter table commands.

+## Transactions

+- **BEGIN TRANSACTION** : to start a transaction
+- **END TRANSACTION** : to end a transaction, automatically the commit is done after a transaction, not in between.
+- **COMMIT** : this commits the transaction, if COMMIT is used no need to use END TRANSACTION.
+In a way they are aliases.
+- **ROLLBACK**: rollback any uncommitted changes and end the transactions.